-Keith Smith was arguably the most effective Dales Council batsman in the history of the league.
+Keith Smith. above, was arguably the most effective Dales Council batsman in the history of the league.
 His record was untouchable and will probably never be beaten.
 Prior to playing for Bramley Sports he was at Turner Sports where he first made his name, winning the League Batting Averages in 1967, 1968, and 1969 with averages over 50.

 After moving to Bramley Sports he proceeded to win the League Batting Averages in 1971, 1973 and 1974, such was his dominance of the league’s bowling.
 His ability to score his runs quickly was illustrated in 1971 when he took just 31 minutes in scoring a half-century against Oxford Place.
 Smith’s highest score for Bramley Sports was 139 versus Phoenix Park in 1974.